bteger508/secure-sms-chat-plugin/Documentation/Deployment.md

 10. In powershell, In the root of the repository: `docker compose up --build`
     - If the build fails, run  `docker compose up --build` again

+### Running the Project
+1. `cd` into bsu.securechat-frontend/BasicVue directory
+2. From your terminal run `docker build . -t <container name>` -- We typically name the container 'frontend'
+3. From your terminal run `docker run -p 8080:8080 frontend`
+4. `cd` into the bsu.secure-communications directory
+5. From the terminal run `docker compose up`

 ### Running the API with dotnet SDK:
 1. Download and install [SQL Server](https://www.microsoft.com/en-us/sql-server/sql-server-downloads)